-PsA is a form of arthritis that can affect people with psoriasis.
-Psoriasis and psoriatic arthritis result from a problem with the immune system.
+PsA is a form of arthritis that can also affect people without psoriasis.
+Psoriasis and PsA both result from an immune system issue.
 There is growing evidence of a link between the two conditions, and doctors refer to them jointly as psoriatic disease.

 The most common symptoms of PsA are: